mrhappynice/all_conn/README.md

 # all_conn The All Connection Script

 Access models from OpenAI, Google, Groq, SambaNova, and Deepseek(so far) - with Ollama support(auto-list your models).
+PySide6 GUI.
 Simple script to work on anything with minimal requirements.

 <p align="center">
   <img src="https://github.com/mrhappynice/all_conn/blob/main/allconn-logo.JPG?raw=true" alt="alt text" width="500">